Important Information about Lead in Your Drinking Water

 Test your water for lead

-The Lead Line provides a no-cost, in-home lead-in-water sample kit for residential customers along with additional information about reducing exposure to lead.
-This is available through the Multnomah County Health Department to all Portland Water Bureau wholesale water customers, including the City of Tualatin.
-If you would like to have your home tested for lead, visit Leadline.org or call (503) 988-4000.
+A lead-in-water test provides a no-cost, in-home lead-in-water sample kit for residential customers along with additional information about reducing exposure to lead.
+This is available through the Portland Water Bureau to wholesale water customers, including the City of Tualatin.
+If you would like to have your home tested for lead, visit www.portland.gov/water/LeadTest or call 503-823-7525.

 Consider using a filter